fioncat/spacenvim/README.md

 export TERM=xterm-256color
 ```

-Also, if you are using `tmux`, add this to your tmux profile:
+If you are using spacenvim in `tmux`, add this to your tmux profile:

 ```tmux
 set -g default-terminal "tmux-256color"